Gordian dynasty

 The Gordian dynasty, sometimes known as the Gordianic dynasty, was short-lived, ruling the Roman Empire from 238 to 244 AD.
 The dynasty achieved the throne in 238 AD, after Gordian I and his son Gordian II rose up against Emperor Maximinus Thrax and were proclaimed co-emperors by the Roman Senate.
-Gordian II was killed by the governor of Numidia, Capillianus and Gordian I killed himself shortly after, only 22 days after he was declared emperor.
+Gordian II was killed by the governor of Numidia, Capelianus and Gordian I killed himself shortly after, only 22 days after he was declared emperor.
 In 238, Pupienus and Balbinus, who were not of the Gordian dynasty, were declared co-emperors but the Senate was forced to make Gordian III a third co-emperor in 238, due to the demands of the Roman people.
 Maximinus attempted to invade Italy but he was killed by his own soldiers when his army became frustrated.
 After this, the Praetorian Guard killed Pupienus and Balbinus, leaving Gordian III as the sole emperor.
 Gordian III ruled until AD 244 when he was either killed after his betrayal by Philip the Arab, or killed at the Battle of Misiche; with his death, the dynasty was ended and Philip the Arab became emperor.